 - Details of any pension scheme which your employer operates

 - The notice periods you need to give to end your employment if you want to resign.
-The legal minimum notice you need to give your Employer is 1 week (after 1 months continuous service).
-Often your contract will specify a longer notice period – if it does not you must give a ‘reasonable’ period of notice (1 week or above) depending on how long you have been there and what position you hold (how senior you are).
-For details of your pay rights during your notice period go to this link.
+The legal minimum notice you need to give your Employer is one week (after one months continuous service).
+Often your contract will specify a longer notice period – if it doesn’t, you must give a ‘reasonable’ period of notice (one week or above) depending on how long you have been there and what position you hold (how senior you are).
+For details of your pay rights during your notice period go to this link

-- The notice period your Employer has to give you to end your employment, or details of the length of your contract if it is not open-ended/permanent (i.e. it is Fixed Term).
-If you are on a permanent contract your Employer must give you the statutory minimum notice period if your contract does not specify the notice periods they require.
-The statutory minimum notice period is 1 weeks notice if you have worked continuously for your Employer for between 1 month and 2 years.
-And 1 week for each completed year of service once you have been employed with them for 2 years or more – up to a maximum of 12 weeks notice.
+- The notice period your Employer has to give you to end your employment, or details of the length of your contract if it isn’t open-ended/permanent (i.e. it’s Fixed Term).
+If you’re on a permanent contract your Employer must give you the statutory minimum notice period if your contract doesn’t specify the notice periods they require.
+The statutory minimum notice period is one weeks notice if you have worked continuously for your Employer for between one month and two years.
+And one week for each completed year of service once you have been employed with them for two years or more – up to a maximum of 12 weeks notice.
 Your contract may specify longer notice periods that your Employer will give you.
-To calculate a week’s pay (which you need to do for redundancy payments, holiday pay and pay during notice periods) look at this link.
+To calculate a week’s pay (which you need to do for redundancy payments, holiday pay and pay during notice periods), check out this link

 - Your employers disciplinary rules and procedures, appeal rules, grievance procedures and details of any collective agreements your employer has with Trade Unions that directly affect your conditions of employment.

-Examples of other items that may be (but do not have to be) included in the written statement:
+Examples of other items that may be (but don’t have to be) included in the written statement:

 - Appraisal arrangements